devsoc/Disco/Contributing.md

 ### Adding new guidelines

-For adding a new guideline in the scope of this repository, create seperate branch named by `folder-filename`, where the folder refers to the enclosing folder where your file is to added.
+For adding a new guideline in the scope of this repository, create seperate branch named by `new_addition-filesadded`, where new addition will be a short name of your PR & filesadded has it's usual meaning.
 All files must be standard markdown(`.md`) files.

 ### Improving existing guidelines